lvyin1122/comp3047-sails/README.md

 Github account: lvyin1122

-### Note
+### Problems

-Due to the CRLF/LF issue, this app may not be able to run on platforms other than Windows.
+1. Due to the CRLF/LF issue, this app may not be able to run on platforms other than Windows.

+2. The search-related functions are a bit tedious and need further optimization, but it works well with the requirements at the moment.

+3. Sometimes an unknown error may occur after choosing `alter` mode when initiating the sails.js.
+Try drop shall solve this problem.

+### Testing

+There are 5 users you can choose to log in with as testing cases.
+All the passwords are 123456.

+- `admin`
+- `Member1` with 50 coins and some redeemed coupons
+- `Member2` with 5000 coins
+- `Visitor1`
+- `Visitor2`

+### Notes

+The system is tested to meet all the requirements.
+If there is any technical defect, please let me know :)

 <!-- Internally, Sails used [`sails-generate@2.0.0`](https://github.com/balderdashy/sails-generate/tree/v2.0.0/lib/core-generators/new). -->